Sara J. Schechner

 Sara J. Schechner (born 1957) is an American historian of science, the David P. Wheatland Curator of the Collection of Historical Scientific Instruments and a lecturer on the History of Science at Harvard University.

 Life

 Schechner earned her Bachelor of Arts in History and Science with Physics from Harvard-Radcliffe of Harvard University, graduating summa cum laude in 1979.
-She then studied History and Philosophy of Science at the Emmanuel College of the Cambridge University and finished it with a Master of Philosophy in 1981.
+During her time at Harvard, she was co-founder and player-coach of the ultimate frisbee team, and in 1976 the only woman on the team.
+Schechner then studied History and Philosophy of Science at the Emmanuel College of the Cambridge University and finished it with a Master of Philosophy in 1981.
 She completed her artium magister (Master of Arts) on the History of Science at the Harvard University in 1982.
 In 1988, she finalized her PhD on the History of Science at the Harvard University.

 Afterwards, Schechner was chief curator at the Adler Planetarium in Chicago.
 She also curated exhibits for the Smithsonian Institution, the American Astronomical Society, and the American Physical Society.
 In 2000, she returned to Harvard University as the David P. Wheatland Curator of the Collection of Historical Scientific Instruments.
 She is also a lecturer on the History of Science at Harvard University.